 Affordable is not the same thing as cheap.
 Keep an eye on affordability and functionality.
 That will help you get the best hearing aid possible for your personal budget.
 These tips will help.

 Hearing aids have a reputation for putting a dent in your pocketbook–a reputation, however, is not always reflected by reality.
 Most manufacturers produce hearing aids in a wide range of price points and work with financers to make their devices more affordable.
-If you’ve already decided that the most effective hearing aids are out of reach, you’re probably more likely to search the bargain bin than look for affordable and effective options–and that can have a long term, detrimental impact on your hearing health.
+If you’ve already decided that the most effective hearing aids are out of reach, you’re probably more likely to search the bargain bin than look for affordable and effective options–and that can have a long-term, detrimental impact on your hearing health.

-Tip #2: Ask What’s Covered.
+Tip #2: Ask what’s covered

 In some ways, your hearing aids are a lot like prescription glasses.
 The frame is pretty universal (depending on your sense of style, of course), but the prescription is calibrated for your specific needs.
 Hearing aids, too, have specific settings–in most cases, calibrated by your hearing specialist–tailored to your exact needs.

-Picking up a cheap set of hearing aids from the clearance shelf is not going to give you the same results (or, in many cases, results that are even remotely helpful).
+Picking up a cheap hearing device from the clearance shelf is not going to give you the same results (or, in many cases, results that are even remotely helpful).
 These are more like amplification devices that increase the sound of all frequencies, not just the ones you’re having difficulty hearing.
 Why is this so important?
 Hearing loss is often uneven–you can hear some frequencies and voices, but not others.
 If you make it loud enough to hear the frequencies that are low, you’ll make it uncomfortable in the frequencies you can hear without a device.
 In other words, it doesn’t really solve the problem and you’ll end up not using the cheaper device.

 There’s a tendency to look at all of the great technology in modern hearing aids and think that it’s all extra–just bells and whistles.
 The problem is that in order to hear sounds properly (sounds such as, you know, bells and whistles), you likely need some of that technology.
 Hearing aids have specialized technologies calibrated specifically for those with hearing loss.
-Many modern models have artificial intelligence that helps block out background noise or communicates with each other to help you hear better.
+Many modern models have artificial intelligence that helps block out background noise or communicate with each other to help you hear better.
 In addition, taking into account where (and why) you’ll be using your aids will help you choose a model that fits your lifestyle.

 That technology is essential to compensate for your hearing loss in a healthy way.
 Hearing aids are much more sophisticated than a simple, tiny speaker that amplifies everything.
 Which brings us to our last tip.